 The house was begun in 1971 and finally completed in 1973.
 The shell was poured using a special homemade elevator system which involved the axle and wheel from a car.
 Two wooden shells were built--inside and out--and the concrete was poured in from the top.
 It hardened, the molds were removed, and the main part of the structure was done, with walls five inches thick on the sphere and eight inches thick at the base.
 From there they built the interior: two floors on top, complete with a porch, and a basement with a built-in garage.

 Today Mr. Stewart's son owns the house.
-He lives close by, in Logan, and he drives out to check on the building from time to time, but nothing has been done with it for more than a decade.
+He lives close by, in Logan, and he drives out to check on the building from time to time, but nothing has been done with it for more than two decades.
 The slightly amusing warning scrawled onto the garage door ("ALL TRESPASSER'S WHO SURVIVE THE HAZARDS THAT OTHER...TRESPASSERS CREATED WILL ALL BE PROSECUTED TO THE LIMITS OF THE LAW") has done little to keep local kids from exploring the place.
-Time and weather have also broken holes in the upper floors and dropped most of what was left into the basement.
+Time and weather (ironically) have also broken holes in the upper floors and dropped most of what was left into the basement.